 Plan Your Visit to Sanremo

 Sanremo, sometimes written as San Remo, is one of the closest seaside cities to the French border, about 20 miles away.
 It’s a one hour drive from the airport in Nice, France, and is on the main rail line that runs up Italy’s coast to France.
 From Genoa the train ride is a little over 2 hours.
 Trains and buses run to other coastal and inland Ligurian towns.
 With its mild climate, the city can be visited almost any time of year.

-- Where to Stay: Best Western Hotel Nazionale is right by the casino and beginning of the pedestrian area.
-Other hotels I’ve stayed at and recommend are Hotel Miramare Continental Palace near the sea and the historic Grand Hotel & des Anglais on a small hill overlooking the sea.
+- Where to Stay: I’ve stayed at Best Western Hotel Nazionale, right by the casino and beginning of the pedestrian area. and the historic Grand Hotel & des Anglais on a small hill overlooking the sea.
 Both are easy to access by car and a short walk from the casino, harbor, and city center.
 I also stayed at and recommend the vacation apartment La Casa di Pepe, a short walk from the center and beaches and it comes with a parking place.

 - Find and compare more hotels in Sanremo